viant/mcp-sqlkit/README.md

-When you add a connector whose credentials are not yet stored the toolbox transitions it into a **PENDING_SECRET** state and – provided the client supports `CreateUserInteraction` – opens a browser page where you can supply the secret.
+When you add a connector whose credentials are not yet stored the toolbox transitions it into a **PENDING_SECRET** state and – provided the client supports the MCP `Elicit` method – initiates a browser-based flow where you can enter the secret.

 • **Basic auth drivers** (e.g. MySQL, Postgres) prompt for _username_ and _password_.